nibynool/hexo-theme-landscape-alphageek/README.md

 This theme was created to enable showcasing of custom plugins for Hexo, whilst providing the ability to link back to a primary site and a plugin specific page.

+## Installation

+1. Fork this repository
+2. Clone into your Hexo project in the `themes/landscape-alphageek` directory
+3. Update `_config.yml`, changing the `theme:` line to `theme: landscape-alphageek`